odys-z/odys-z.github.io/sphinx/dev/topics/semantics/3plugin.rst

 cannot be explained by the default static loader, then create a new transaction builder depending on it, e. g.
 DBSyntableBuilder.

-Code snipet for creating DBSyntableBuilder by Synoder:
+Code snipet creating DBSyntableBuilder for starting Syntier:

 .. code-block:: java